StreetLib Content Integrity Guidelines

 We believe that putting the StreetLib Content Integrity Guidelines in place and making them publicly available is the best way to address the issue.

-The criteria below describes the types of content that StreetLib may block, either automatically or with the intervention of our Content Management Team:
+The criteria below describe the types of content that StreetLib may block, either automatically or with the intervention of our Content Management Team:

 1 -- Content with invalid ISBN codes.
 Please note that the ISBN code must be purchased and registered by the national ISBN agency of your country: every ISBN not registered by the national ISBN agency and/or obtained by a no-official ISBN generator will be rejected.

-2 -- Books or content you cannot document your rights upon request, like non-original contents or contents available online and replicable without limitation.
+2 -- Books or content you cannot document your rights upon request, like non-original contents or contents available online and replicable without limitation (PRL contents, e.g.).

 3 -- Books or content that mimic popular titles, with similar covers, cover design, title, author names, or similar type content.